albugowy15/bughowi.com/src/content/about/about.md

 ## Education

-I hold a **Bachelor's degree in Informatics or Computer Science** from **Institut Teknologi Sepuluh Nopember (ITS)**, where I graduated with a **GPA of 3.71/4.00**.
+I hold a **Bachelor's degree in Informatics or Computer Science** from **Institut Teknologi Sepuluh Nopember (ITS)**.
 During my studies, I built a strong foundation in computer science principles and software engineering practices.
 My academic journey was marked by hands-on projects and collaborative research, which significantly shaped my approach to problem-solving and innovation.

 ## Preferred Programming Languages